Utah Personal Injury Lawyer

 Why do you need to prove fault anyway?
 Because the personal injury laws in Utah require only a negligent party to pay damages to an accident victim.
 You must show that your accident was caused by another person’s careless or reckless actions in order to collect compensation.

-Below, here are some of the types of evidence your Utah personal injury lawyer may use to help you win your claim:
+Below, here are some of the types of evidence your Utah injury attorney may use to help you win your claim:

 - Accident scene photos and other physical evidence